 5. Your Account Is Transferable

 Although you can only invest in a 401(k) through your workplace, that doesn’t mean your plan is tied to your company.
 If you change jobs, you can roll over your 401(k) into a new account with the same tax advantages.
-That could be a traditional IRA or another 401(k) with your new employer.
+Options for rollovers include an individual retirement account (IRA) or another 401(k) with your new employer.

 If your company goes out of business, you still don’t lose the money in your 401(k).
-You probably won’t be able to keep your plan, but you can roll over the money into an IRA and pay no tax on it.
+You probably won’t be able to keep your plan, but you can roll over the money into a traditional IRA or other qualified retirement plan and pay no tax on it.

 Even if you die, the money in your 401(k) doesn’t disappear.
 If you’re married, it automatically goes to your spouse.
 If you’re not, you can name anyone you like — such as a sibling, adult child, or friend — as a beneficiary, and that person will receive the funds.